Student VISA

 • Choose the Correct Visa Type: If you're a full-time student, select F-1 as your visa type.
 Don’t pick a tourist (B-2) or an exchange visitor (J-1) by mistake.

-• Double-Check Passport Information: Your passport number, issue date, and expiry date must be 100% correct.
+• Double-Check Passport Info: Your passport number, issue date, and expiry date must be 100% correct.
 A small typing mistake can cause issues during your interview.

 • Answer Security Questions Seriously: Give honest and clear answers in the security and background section.
 Don’t make jokes or guess.
 Treat this very part seriously.